 Motivated by the above observations, the subcarrier allocation optimization in highly dynamic cellular relay networks is considered in this paper.
-The statistical multiplexing effect, which arises when multiple bursty sources transmitting together, is exploited to further improve the efficient utilization of radio resources.
-The objective is to maximize the overall throughput and achieves an efficient radio resource utilization.
+The statistical multiplexing effect, which arises when multiple bursty sources transmitting together, is exploited to further improve the efficient utilization of radio resources at the expense of a controlled (small) link access collision probability.
+A radio resource allocation scheme is proposed that optimizes subcarrier allocation with an objective to maximize the expectation of overall throughput.
+Compared with traditional schemes designed for static networks that rely on the availability of accurate user information, the scheme only uses statistical information, e.g. user density instead of accurate number of users, when performing optimization.
+Simulations are performed which demonstrate that the proposed scheme can achieve a higher system throughput and a higher channel utilization than those in the literature.

-&lt;sup>1The terms channel and subcarrier are used interchangeably in this paper.
+1The terms channel and subcarrier are used interchangeably in this paper.